jsrivaishnavi/jsrivaishnavi.github.io/_pages/about.md

 Prior to joining University of Washington, I was a research intern at the [Learning and Extraction of Acoustic Patterns (LEAP) lab](http://leap.ee.iisc.ac.in) where I worked alongside [Dr. Sriram Ganapathy](http://www.leap.ee.iisc.ac.in/sriram/) on the [DISPLACE 2023 Challenge](https://displace2023.github.io).

+## News

+**May 13, 2024**
+I will be presenting a poster at UW CoNectome on our research work on identifying neural biomarkers of pain using a statistical approach.
+The event will take place at Zillow Commons in the Gates Center.
+If you're interested in learning more about our work, please feel free to drop by the poster presentation, 5/13.